4-H Animal Science Projects

 - Submit an Animal Approval Form for 4-H Animal Shows (Word)|(PDF) to your county extension office by June 30

 - Complete the entry/registration forms (these vary by fair)

 Eastern States Exposition

 Eastern States Exposition is New England’s largest fair, also known as “The Big E.” It is usually held in September in West Springfield, MA.
-Maine 4-H members between the ages of 12-18 are eligible to participate in the 4-H Beef, Dairy, Goat, Dog, Horse, Sheep, Working Steer shows; as well as the New England Center Demonstration Team.
-The Big E motivates and recognizes the achievement of individual 4-H members, while encouraging them to work together as a group.
+Maine 4-H members between the ages of 12-18 are eligible to participate in the 4-H Beef, Dairy, Goat, Dog, Horse, Sheep, and Working Steer shows and the New England Center Demonstration Team.
+The Big E motivates and recognizes the achievement of individual 4-H members while encouraging them to work together as a group.
 It gives 4-Hers a chance to interact with youth from other states or areas of Maine and to share with the public some of the programs Maine 4-H offers.

 - Submit an Intent to Participate Form for your commodity (deadlines vary by commodity)

 - Submit an Animal Approval Form for 4-H Animal Shows (Word)|(PDF) to your county extension office (April 1 for Horse; May 1 for Dairy and Working Steer; June 30 for all other commodities)